NSO-developer/nso-gitbook/README.md

 # Start

-Use this page to navigate your way through the NSO documentation and access the resources most relevant to your role.
+Use the page to navigate your way through the NSO documentation and access the resources most relevant to your role.

 ## NSO Roles